 About the Office of the General Counsel for the Department of Homeland Security

-OGC is comprised of nine law divisions at OGC Headquarters in Washington, D.C. and eight component legal offices with attorneys located both at their headquarters offices in the Washington, D.C. area and around the country at regional offices.
+OGC is comprised of nine law divisions at OGC Headquarters in Washington, D.C. and eight component legal offices with attorneys located both at headquarters offices in the Washington, D.C. area and around the country at regional offices.
 The headquarters law divisions are: Ethics, General Law, Immigration, Intelligence, Legal Counsel, Operations and Enforcement, National Protection and Programs, Regulatory Affairs, and Technology Programs.
-Our eight component legal offices include the Counsel’s Office for the Federal Emergency Management Administration (FEMA), Transportation Security Administration (TSA), U.S. Citizenship and Immigration Services (USCIS), U.S. Coast Guard (USCG), U.S. Customs and Border Protection (CBP), U.S. Immigration and Customs Enforcement (ICE), and the U.S. Secret Service (USSS).
+Our eight component legal offices include the Federal Emergency Management Agency (FEMA) Office of Chief Counsel, the Federal Law Enforcement Training Center (FLETC) Office of Chief Counsel, the Transportation Security Administration (TSA) Office of Chief Counsel, the U.S. Citizenship and Immigration Services (USCIS) Office of Chief Counsel, the U.S. Coast Guard (USCG) Office of the Judge Advocate General, the U.S. Customs and Border Protection (CBP) Office of Chief Counsel, the U.S. Immigration and Customs Enforcement (ICE) Office of the Principal Legal Advisor, and the U.S. Secret Service (USSS) Office of Chief Counsel.

-Only U.S. citizens are eligible for employment in DHS’ Summer Law Intern Program.
+Only U.S. citizens are eligible for employment in DHS’s Summer Law Extern Program.

-- Academic achievement (GPA of 3.0 or higher or Top 1/3 of the class preferred)*;
+- Academic achievement (GPA of 3.3 or higher or top 1/3 of the class preferred)

 - Exceptional research, writing and analytical skills; and